krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 ##### 1. Sequence Diagram:

-This sample sequence diagram shows how KYC helps the financial industry comply with regulations and prevent fraud.
+To illustrate the KYC verification process, here’s a sample sequence diagram.
+KYC is critical in ensuring compliance and fraud prevention in the financial industry:

 ``` mermaid
 sequenceDiagram